API Usage

 - Your system's ability to make requests

-This is why we can't offer mid-cycle upgrades - you could theoretically use your entire monthly quota in minutes!
+This is why we can't offer mid-cycle upgrades - you could theoretically use your entire monthly credit allocation in minutes!

 Monitoring Your Usageโ